TwinDragon/AzurLane_comp/README.md

 *Note: The first slot will be considered the flagship in the main fleet and command ship of the vanguard.
 This will be how you add the boats in your fleet basically.*
 *Note 2: Meowfficers will not be included.
 Their buffs are nice to have, but not an overall factor.*
+*Note 3: **Kai** refers to retrofitting.
+If you see this, it means they were retrofitted completely.*

 ## Azur Lane / USS
 ### Enterprise